monix/monix.io/_tut/docs/3x/reactive/observable.md

 // 4B
 ```

-Keep in mind that `mergeMap` keeps all active subscription so it is possible to end up with a memory leak if we forget to close infinite `Observable`.
+Keep in mind that `mergeMap` keeps all active subscriptions so it is possible to end up with a memory leak if we forget to close the infinite `Observable`.
-In case one of the `Observable` returns an error, other active streams will be canceled and resulting `Observable` will return the original error:
+In case one of the `Observable`s returns an error, other active streams will be canceled and resulting `Observable` will return the original error:

 ```tut:silent
 val stream = {